 Do not share this medicine with another person, even if they have HAE.

 Orladeyo side effects

-The most common side effects include:
+Common Orladeyo side effects may include:

+This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.